-In fact, most students will spend most of their time during the course of learning at the “Developing Mastery” stage, as they are developing skills and content knowledge fluency.
+In fact, most students will spend most of their time during the course of learning at the “Approaching Mastery” stage, as they are developing skills and content knowledge fluency.

 Once a student meets the standard of skill established by Virginia and Arlington, the student’s skill is reported accurately as “Meets Standard.”